gbif/hp-new-zealand/mobilising.md

 ---
 lang-ref: mobilising
 title: Mobilising biodiversity data
 description: Mobilising your biodiversity data will make it accessible to scientists, researchers and other interested communities.
-Each year the data mobilised through GBIF contributes to analyses in a variety of domains  ranging from climate change thru the spread of invasive and alien pests, to priorities for conservation and protected areas, and food security and human health.
+Each year the data mobilised through GBIF contributes to analyses in a variety of domains  ranging from climate change through to the spread of invasive and alien pests, to priorities for conservation and protected areas, and food security and human health.
 background: /assets/images/fern-frond-1a.jpg
 imageLicense: (c) Aaron Wilton, 2021 |
   Photo by Aaron Wilton.
 height: 60vh
 ---

 There are several steps in preparing and mobilising your data sets.
-The sections below provide only a brief overview of these steps and aims at assisting you to locate the comprehensive guides prepared by GBIF and available via their website.
+The sections below provide only a brief overview of these steps and aims at assisting you to locate the comprehensive guides prepared by GBIF and are available via their website.
 If you require advice or assistance on any part of mobilising your data please contact us.

 # Identify datasets

 A first key step to mobilising your data is to identify which biodiversity datasets you can mobilise through GBIF.
 By working through each dataset you will have information accessible for the subsequent steps.
 It will also make it easier to reach out to us for help should you need any.

 When identifying datasets there are several things you should consider.
-For example:
+Key considerations:

   * Is the dataset relevant to GBIF's scope and objectives?
   * Does the dataset fit one of the [classes of dataset accepted by GBIF](https://www.gbif.org/dataset-classes)?
 For digitised resources, these are based around a central core, being one of Occurrence, Checklist or Event.
 For undigitised resources it is possible to create 'metadata-only' dataset.
-  * What are the Intelluctation Property rights on the dataset?
+  * What are the Intelluctual Property rights on the dataset?
     * Do you have the authority to publish the data?
 Or will the publication of the dataset require prior approval from another person(s) and/or organisation(s)?
-    * Is the dataset able to be publish under a CC0, CC BY or CC BY-NC license?
+    * Is the dataset able to be published under a CC0, CC BY or CC BY-NC license?
   * Should the dataset be published with open access?
      * Does the dataset contain sensitive or personal information?
      * Could some data be generalised or removed to protect sensitive components whilst still maintaining value to data users?